PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter12/Answers to Exercises/Ex__1_vbox_ubuntu.md

 1. After login has finished, open a terminal window by pressing *Ctrl+Alt+T*.

-1. In the VM terminal, install software packages with the commands:
+1. In the VM terminal, install software packages with the following commands.
+Respond to the prompts to complete the installation.
 ```
 sudo apt-get update
 sudo apt-get install gcc make perl
 sudo apt-get install build-essential linux-headers-`uname -r` dkms
 ```
-Respond to the prompts to complete the installation.
 1. In the *Devices* menu of the Ubuntu VM window, select *Insert Guest Additions CD Image...*.
 Respond to the prompts to complete the installation.
 Reboot the VM after installation completes.

-1. Log in to the VM.
+1. Log in to the VM and open a terminal window.
 In the VM terminal, create a directory named *share* with the following command:
 ```
 mkdir share
 ```